Dovineowuor/JavaScript-Crash-Course/practice-projects/README.md

 ### Affiliation

-This course was motivated by [Code Academy](https://codeacademy.com) in affiliation with [ROADMAP](https://roadmap.sh) directives as anaffiliate referal.
+This projects were motivated by [Code Academy](https://codeacademy.com) in affiliation with [ROADMAP](https://roadmap.sh) directives as anaffiliate referal.

 ### Author
 [Dovine Owuor](https://github.com/dovineowuor)